kalliduz/NeuralAnts/docs/architecture.md

 ## Components

-- **Environment**: Holds global state such as food locations and terrain information.
+- **Environment**: Holds global state such as food locations, the nest position and terrain information.
 It spawns food items over time and exposes update and draw methods.
 - **Ant**: Represents an individual ant with a position, sensors and actors.
 - **Brain**: Processes sensor data through a tiny feed-forward network and returns movement commands.
 Networks are mutated when ants reproduce.
 - **Sensors**: Collect information from the environment for an ant.
-They currently return the direction and distance to the nearest food source.
+They return the direction and distance to the nearest food source, pheromone guidance and a vector pointing back to the nest so ants can learn to return.
 - **Actors**: Modify the ant or environment based on brain outputs (velocity updates).
 - **Simulation**: Manages the environment and the set of ants.
 It accepts a